ngnet-team/ngnet-auth/README.md

+﻿

-﻿NgNet Authorization [Demo version]
+NgNet Authorization [Demo version]

+Description: This is a role-based server authentication API.

+ApiKey:

+- Server side: it should be stored in appsettings.Development.json file for development purposes.
+- Client side: it should be passed through out the X-Api-Key header.

 Domain: http://localhost:7000

-Url: Domain/Role/Action
+Url construction: Domain/Role/Action

 Examples: